top of page

 • 3 min read

-At Mobile Notaries of SWFL, compliance is the foundation of every RON session we conduct across all cities and counties of Southwest Florida.
-This guide explains, in plain language, how RON complies with Florida law and what must happen for an online notarization to be legally valid.
+At Mobile Notaries of SWFL, compliance is the foundation of every RON session we conduct across Southwest Florida.
+This guide explains how RON complies with Florida law and what must happen for an online notarization to be legally valid.

 RON compliance with Florida law and legal requirements